Elelei/Easy_weather_app/README.md

  ~ Real-time data fetched from the OpenWeatherMap API.

 # Technologies Used
- ~ HTML5: Structuring the webpage.
+ ~ HTML: Structuring the webpage.
- ~ CSS3: Styling the UI.
+ ~ CSS: Styling the UI.
  ~ JavaScript (ES6): Handling the API calls and dynamically updating the UI.
  ~ OpenWeatherMap API: Providing real-time weather data.

 # How to Use
+1. Open it via the following link: https://profound-zuccutto-752725.netlify.app/
-1. Enter the name of any city in the search bar.
+2. Enter the name of any city in the search bar.
-2. Press the Enter key.
+3. Press the Enter key.
-3. The app will fetch and display the following information:
+4. The app will fetch and display the following information:
  .
 City name and country.
  .
 Current temperature in Celsius.
  .
 Weather conditions (e.g., cloudy, sunny).